sairajm/KR_WSD/README.md

 Outputs the cluster which has highest similarity to the context.
 This will represent the sense of the word for that context.

 Note:
-This was an academic project submitted by during my study at Arizona State University.
+This was an academic project submitted by me during my study at Arizona State University.
 Please do not copy this work or republish as your own.